-Throughout the last few years there have been countless articles in financial media discussing the future of fast food, and in particular the future of McDonald’s (NYSE: MCD).
-Sales growth had been pretty flat which led to usual doubts about whether they still had a place in the ‘new world’ of picky and health conscious consumers.
-For what it’s worth I find that theory to be overblown nonsense; something that seems to be confirmed every time I walk past a busy McDonald’s outlet.
+Throughout the last few years there have been countless articles in financial media discussing the future of McDonald’s (MCD).
+Sales growth has been pretty flat, and that has led to the usual doubts about whether the company still has a place in the ‘new world’ of picky and health conscious consumers.
+For what it’s worth I find that theory to be overblown nonsense, something that seems to be confirmed every time I walk past a busy McDonald’s outlet.

-What investors did see though was a brutal compression of the stock’s earnings multiple, something that was nearly all down to the market value during the bubble.
-An earnings yield of 3% in late 1999 doesn’t exactly look particularly attractive given that risk-free 10 year U.S. Treasuries were offering a yield of around the 5.5-6% mark.
-Either the market was baking in some amazing growth for McDonald’s going forward or the stock was terribly overvalued.
+What investors did see, though, was a brutal compression of the stock’s earnings multiple; something that was nearly all down to the market value during the bubble.
+An earnings yield of 3% in late 1999 doesn’t exactly look attractive given that risk-free 10-year U.S. Treasuries were offering a yield around the 6% mark.
+Either the market was baking in some amazing growth for McDonald’s going forward, or the stock was overvalued.
 It was the latter that proved to be the case.

-It’s worth repeating the point that for long-term orientated investors the most important thing was that the company continued to show the strong earnings quality that goes with their immense branding power and other competitive advantages.
-The stockholders that didn’t sell enjoyed the benefits of a company that continued to pay out a growing dividend and continued to repurchase their own shares on the market.
-The fact that the shares were falling heavily in value only amplified the effect: more shares could be eliminated at a cheaper price which increased per-share earnings and per-share dividends at a greater rate.
-Investors who reinvested those dividends would also get a larger slice of the company’s cash flow and future profits.
+The stockholders that didn’t sell enjoyed the benefits of a company that continued to pay a growing dividend and continued to repurchase its own shares on the market.
+The fact that the shares were falling heavily in value only amplified the effect: more shares could be eliminated at a cheaper price, thus increasing per-share earnings and per-share dividends at a greater rate.
+Investors who reinvested those dividends also got a larger slice of the company’s cash flow and future profits.

 The malaise of the early 2000s also set the stage for the huge returns that came next.
 McDonald’s stock finally bottomed sometime in 2003 when it was trading at just under $13 per-share.
-Just four years earlier the shares were trading at over $45 per-share.
-The earnings multiple, which had been as high as 30x during the dot-com era, had returned to a forward value of about 10x earnings.
-Over the whole year the average P/E ratio was only about 14x earnings and the shares were also throwing off a 3% forward dividend yield was around the 3% mark.
-Finally, whereas the earnings yield in 2000 was under 3% – versus the risk free 10 year Treasury yield of over 6% – by 2003 McDonald’s was trading at an earnings yield of over 9% versus just over 4% for 10-year Treasuries).
+Four years earlier the shares were trading at over $45 per-share.
+The earnings multiple, which had been as high as 30x during the dot-com era, fell to a value of about 10x forward earnings.
+Averaged over the whole year, the P/E ratio was only about 14x earnings and the shares were also throwing off a 3% forward dividend yield.
+Finally, whereas the earnings yield in 2000 was under 3% (versus the risk free 10-year Treasury yield of over 6%), by 2003 McDonald’s was trading at an earnings yield of over 9% (versus just over 4% for 10-year Treasuries).
 Needless to say that was a much more reasonable valuation.

-Perhaps it was due to investor burn out at having seen the stock collapse 70%+ during the bear market, or maybe investors were really buying the narrative that competition and healthy eating would kill McDonald’s.
-Either way the fact is that at those prices McDonald’s stock was showing serious value.
-I know it’s easy to say in hindsight but being able to invest in the shares at that kind of valuation was a gift, especially given the quality of the company’s long-term underlying profitability.
+Perhaps it was due to investor burnout at having seen the stock collapse 70% during the bear market.
+Or maybe investors were really buying the narrative that competition and healthy eating would kill McDonald’s.
+Either way, the fact is that at those prices McDonald’s stock was showing serious value.
+I know it’s easy to say in hindsight, but being able to invest in the shares at that kind of valuation was a gift, especially given the quality of the company’s underlying profitability.

-It’s almost inconceivable that picking up shares at a 9% earnings yield will not deliver good compounded returns over any reasonable long-term horizon in a quality stock like McDonald’s, and that’s pretty much exactly what has happened over the thirteen years since.
-Whilst the Dow Index recovered from the bottom with compounded annual gains of 5.4%, McDonald’s stock has destroyed it with gains that are closer to 20% compounded annually over the same period.
+It is almost inconceivable that picking up McDonald’s shares at a 9% earnings yield will not deliver good returns over any reasonable time frame.
+And that’s pretty much exactly what happened over the last thirteen years.
+Whilst the Dow Jones Industrial Average recovered from the bottom with 5.4% annual gains, McDonald’s stock destroyed it with gains closer to 20% per annum over the same period.
 To borrow a Peter Lynch phrase: that’s a ten-bagger in under fifteen years.